cositools/cosi-data-challenges/README.md

 5) Minimize memory usage.

 ## Known Caveats
 1) As can be seen in the spectral fit tutorials, we are not able to perfectly recover the input models (e.g. the Crab spectrum), although the results are very close.
 This is the case even though we are using an ideal background.
 We think that this may be due to the fact that our response currently uses a coarse pixelation.
 Another possibility is that it may be related to a poorly characterized response for high off-axis angles.
 This is something that still needs to be investigated further. **NB: Our current response only uses 0.5% of the statistics that will be used for the actual analysis with the satellite data**.

+## Citing
+If you make use of any of the data products from the COSI data challenges in a publication, please provide a link to this page.